AnonymousAppdx/Generic-Framework-for-Modelling-PUFs/README.md

 <!-- ## Results -->

 ## Acknowledgments
-The code is built upon the [work](https://github.com/eminorhan/mixture-of-experts) by Emin Orhan and [work](https://github.com/drawbridge/keras-mmoe).
+The code is built upon the [work](https://github.com/eminorhan/mixture-of-experts) by Emin Orhan and [work](https://github.com/drawbridge/keras-mmoe) by Deng.